Message from the Director

 & African American Studies

-Since 1969, the Ralph J. Bunche Center for African American Studies at UCLA – founded as the Center for Afro-American Studies (CAAS) – has served as a national and global leader in the study, advancement, and preservation of Black life.
-As the new director of the only such organized research unit within the University of California, I’m excited to carry on the Center’s 55-year legacy of excellence in academic research and scholarship.
-Through longstanding and new collaborations, we will continue pioneering research as well as academic and community-based programs and initiatives that have broad impact for Black communities across California, the United States, and internationally.
+Since 1969, the UCLA Ralph J. Bunche Center for African American Studies – founded as the Center for Afro-American Studies (CAAS) – has served as a national and global leader in the study, advancement, and preservation of Black life.
+As director of the only such organized research unit within the University of California, I am excited to carry on the Center’s 56-year legacy of excellence in academic research and scholarship.
+Through longstanding and new collaborations, we continue to pioneer academic research and community-based initiatives that have broad impact for Black communities across California, the United States, and internationally.

-Now housed within the Bunche Center, the fifth election cycle of the Collaborative Multiracial Post-election Survey (CMPS) – a cooperative, multiracial, multiethnic, multilingual, post-Presidential election online survey in the United States that promotes better understanding of civic health and socio-political life.
+Now housed within the Bunche Center, the fifth election cycle of the Collaborative Multiracial Post-election Survey (CMPS) – a cooperative, multiracial, multiethnic, multilingual, post-Presidential election online survey in the United States continues to promote a better understanding of civic health and socio-political life, through high quality survey data collection among hard-to-reach populations.

 Dr. Lorrie Frasure is the inaugural Ralph J. Bunche Endowed Chair and a Professor of Political Science and African American Studies.
 Frasure joined the faculty of UCLA in 2007 and became the first woman of color and the first Black female to earn tenure and become full professor in the Political Science department.
 From 2019-2022 she served as Vice Chair for Graduate Studies in the Department of Political Science at UCLA.
 She also served as the Acting Director of the Ralph J. Bunche Center for African American Studies at UCLA from 2019-2020.

-Additionally, Frasure is the Principal Investigator of the Collaborative Multiracial Post-Election Survey (CMPS), the first cooperative, multiracial, multiethnic, multilingual, post-Presidential election online survey in the U.S. With major funding from the National Science Foundation, the 2020 CMPS and the CMPS Scholars Research Network includes a consortium of nearly 250 scholars, across 100 universities/colleges.
+Additionally, Frasure is the Principal Investigator of the Collaborative Multiracial Post-Election Survey (CMPS), the first cooperative, multiracial, multiethnic, multilingual, post-Presidential election online survey in the U.S. With major funding from the National Science Foundation (NSF), the CMPS and the CMPS Scholars Research Network includes a consortium of nearly 250 researchers, from nearly 100 colleges/universities, across multiple academic disciplines including the social sciences, psychology, public policy, public health, education, law, and other fields.
 The CMPS is considered one of the most impactful survey-based data projects in the social sciences.
 She is the recipient of the UCLA Distinguished Teaching Award, the university’s highest recognition for superior teaching.
 Frasure is also the recipient of several other awards, including the Ford Foundation Dissertation and Postdoctoral Fellowship Awards, and the Clarence Stone Young Scholars Award of the American Political Science Association’s Urban Politics Section.

 A first-generation college graduate born and raised in the South-side of Chicago, Frasure received her B.A. from the University of Illinois-Urbana, a Master in Public Policy from the University of Chicago, and M.A. and Ph.D. from the University of Maryland-College Park.
 She completed a Postdoctoral Fellowship at Cornell University prior to her faculty appointment at UCLA.